Damages & CompensationDamages trackerAdvancedDamages and negotiation

 A user starts in "Claim Overview" so the core details behind personal injury damages are captured once and reused throughout Personal Injury Expense and Damages Tracker Google Sheets.

-As records arrive, "Economic Damages" and the surrounding worksheets are updated in sequence instead of leaving the file scattered across separate notes, inboxes, or screenshots.
+As the matter develops, "Economic Damages" and the surrounding worksheets are updated in sequence, which is more reliable than spreading documenting missed work, pay records, and income calculations across separate notes, inboxes, and screenshots.

-Before the workbook is handed off, "Lost Income Tracker" is reviewed to make sure the current version is complete enough for the next insurance or legal discussion.
+Before the workbook is handed off, "Lost Income Tracker" is reviewed so the next insurer, attorney, or family helper sees a cleaner file with fewer gaps.

 Personal Injury Expense and Damages Tracker Google Sheets FAQs